Man and woman speaking to medical professional

 Cancer screening

-To be invited for screening, you need to be registered with your doctor.
-It’s important to read the information provided with the invite, so you can decide if you’d like to take part or not.
+It’s important to read the information provided with your invitation, so you can decide if you’d like to take part or not.

 People are invited for screening tests at different ages.
-Visit cruk.org/screening to read more.
+Visit cruk.org/screening to read more, including for more information if you are trans or non-binary.

 Even if you’ve been screened recently and no matter what age you are, it’s important to tell your doctor if you notice anything that’s not normal for you.